telerik/blazor-docs/common-features/icons.md

 ## Icons List

-The [Telerik Design System](https://www.telerik.com/design-system/docs/) website provides a list of all [**built-in icons in Telerik UI for Blazor**](https://www.telerik.com/design-system/docs/foundation/iconography/icon-list/).
+The <a href="https://www.telerik.com/design-system/docs/" target="_blank">Progress Design System</a> website provides a list of all <a href="https://www.telerik.com/design-system/docs/foundation/iconography/icon-list/" target="_blank">built-in icons in Telerik UI for Blazor</a>.

 To define an icon with C# syntax, replace the kebab-case with PascalCase.
 For example, `plus-outline` should become `FontIcon.PlusOutline` or `SvgIcon.PlusOutline`.